MinecraftForge/Documentation/docs/utilities/recipes.md

 ----
 Both Minecraft and Forge require you to specify the type of your recipe within the type tag.
 You can think of this as the definition of which crafting layout is to be used, for example `minecraft:crafting_shaped` or `minecraft:crafting_shapeless` or `minecraft:smelting` for the furnace.
 Forge has also specified `forge:oreshaped` in order to use the ore dictionary within a shaped recipe.
 The above tags are example tags only and not a complete list of all available options for the type!

-If you want, you can define your own types aswell.
+If you want, you can define your own types aswell which requires the use of a `_factories.json` file.

 Groups
 ------